-The invariant-based formula has allowed us to prove new asymptotic results of the linking number in Corollaries 2-7 of section 6.
-Since the periodic linking number is a real-valued invariant modulo isometries, it can be used to continuously quantify similarities between periodic crystalline networks [5].
-One next possible step is to use formula (2) to prove asymptotic convergence of the periodic linking number for arbitrary lattices, so that we can show that the limit of the infinite sum is a general invariant that can be used to develop descriptors of crystal structures.
+The invariant-based formula has allowed us to prove new asymptotic results of the linking number in Corollaries 12-17 of section 6.
+Since the periodic linking number is a real-valued invariant modulo isometries, it can be used to continuously quantify similarities between periodic crystalline networks [12].
+One next possible step is to use formula (8) to prove asymptotic convergence of the periodic linking number for arbitrary lattices, so that we can show that the limit of the infinite sum is a general invariant that can be used to develop descriptors of crystal structures.

 The Milnor invariants generalise the linking number to invariants of links with more than two components.
-An integral for the three component Milnor invariant [6] may be possible to compute in a closed form similarly to Theorem 2.
+An integral for the three component Milnor invariant [13] may be possible to compute in a closed form similarly to Theorem 8.
 The interesting open problem is to extend the isometry-based approach to finer invariants of knots.

-The Gauss integral in (1) was extended to the infinite Kontsevich integral containing all finite-type or Vassiliev's invariants of knots [9].
-The coefficients of this infinite series were explicitly described [10] as solutions of exponential equations with non-commutative variables x, y in a compressed form modulo commutators of commutators in x, y.
-The underlying metabelian formula for $\ln(e^x e^y)$ has found an easier proof [11] in the form of a generating series in the variables x, y.
+The Gauss integral in (1) was extended to the infinite Kontsevich integral containing all finite-type or Vassiliev's invariants of knots [17].
+The coefficients of this infinite series were explicitly described [19] as solutions of exponential equations with non-commutative variables x, y in a compressed form modulo commutators of commutators in x, y.
+The underlying metabelian formula for $\ln(e^x e^y)$ has found an easier proof [20] in the form of a generating series in the variables x, y.

-In conclusion, we have proved the analytic formula for the linking number based on 6 isometry invariants that uniquely determine a relative position of two line segments in \mathbb{R}^3 .
-Though a similar formula was claimed in [8], no proof was given.
-Hence this paper fills an important gap in the literature by completing the proof via 3 non-trivial lemmas in section 5, see detailed computations in the full version of this paper (arXiv:2011.04631).
-This research was supported by the £3.5M EPSRC grant 'Application-driven Topological Data Analysis' (2018-2023, ref EP/R018472/1).
+This paper has provided a detailed proof of the analytic formula for the linking number based on six isometry invariants that uniquely determine a relative position of two line segments in \mathbb{R}^3 .
+Though a similar formula was claimed in [16], no proof was given.
+Hence this paper fills an important gap in the literature by completing the previously missing proof via highly technical Lemmas 9, 10, 11 in section 5.